shipyardapp/Shipyard-Documentation/docs/how-tos/fleets/see-all-files.md

 ## Overview

-When running a Fleet,  .
-Sometimes it can be difficult to remember all of the files that are available.
+When running a [Fleet](../../reference/fleets.md), every Vessel that either generates or downloads files can share the contents with other Vessels in the Fleet.
+Sometimes it can be difficult to remember the names and locations of the files that are available.
+This how to guide will walk you through the steps to easily show all available files in a Fleet.

 ## Steps